intro to gempak

 GEMPAK has a useful help library for each parameter and each program.
 This library can be accessed with the phelp or help commands. (phelp displays the help one page at a time).
 As an example, if you were interested in the MAP parameter, you would type phelp map, while the command phelp sfmap would provide information and examples illustrating the use of the sfmap program.
 You must be within a GEMPAK program to use these commands.

-Once you have changed all the parameters to your liking, type "r" for run from the prompt to create your plot.
+Once you have changed all the parameters to your liking, type r for run from the prompt to create your plot.
+To quit, type ex (or exit).

 We will be using the program gdplot2, at the linux command line type: